Was Jesus a Real Person?

 The thing is, though, we have no such “testimonies” or “evidence,” and so it stops there, doesn’t it?

-I want to make it clear that the following of Jesus is not a debate.
-Not even the person.
-The legend is.
+I want to make it clear that following Jesus is not a debate — not even the person nor the lore ascribed to him.

-I will go as far as to say that Jesus, the man, and the philosopher need no proof of existence, as it is his supernatural deity that people follow, admire, and worship.
-It is this divine part we would need to substantiate or ever attempt to prove when we talk historicity and evidence.
+I will go as far as to say that Jesus, the man, and the philosopher, need no proof of existence, as it is his supernatural deity that people follow, admire, and worship.
+It is this divine part we would need to substantiate or ever attempt to prove when we talk about historicity and evidence.
+And then again, one might fairly argue this is irrelevant to a faith.

-In my opinion, it is a moot quest to seek out evidence for any prophets, as, in the end, it does not change anything.
+In my opinion, seeking out evidence for prophets is a moot quest, as, in the end, it does not change anything.
 They are men or ideas of men.
 And the ideas are here, and they are real even if the men are not.

-What matters - and this is the only thing that matters - is, if what people (you?) ascribe to these champions of religions hold truths or if they hold falsehoods?
+What matters — and this is the only thing that matters in my humble view — is if what people (you?) ascribe to these champions of religions hold truths or if they hold falsehoods.

 Have their qualities and supernatural abilities been proven to be factual, and none hoaxed?